What in the world is it?

 - At SVA, our population is young adults with autism which, therefore, is what our experience is based on.
 However, this training is not meant to tell you step-by-step what to do to teach social skills.
 Our experience has been that while there are key principles everybody needs to know, every single student that comes into our class needs a customized experience.
 How student A learns and improves will be different than students B & C.

 - Our training is set up the same way.
-Our goal is to give you some over arching guidance, but then help you in taking a close look to how you can improve your teaching methods to meet the needs of the students you work with.
+Our goal is to give you some over arching guidance, but then help you in taking a close look at how you can improve your teaching methods to meet the needs of the students you work with.

 - Those that will benefit most from this training are mental health professionals and educators teaching social skills in their respective settings.